 Appropriate testing includes an electrocardiogram (ECG) to evaluate myocardial ischemia, a chest x-ray (CXR) to assess for pulmonary edema, and lab testing for troponin, natriuretic peptide levels, renal function, electrolytes, and hemoglobin.

 The ECG demonstrates sinus tachycardia, without diagnostic acute ischemic changes, although there was evidence of left ventricular hypertrophy.

 This portable CXR demonstrates cardiomegaly, as determined by the measuring the widest width of the cardiac silhouette and dividing by the widest horizontal width of the chest from right to left pleural surface; a ratio over 0.5 meets criteria for cardiomegaly.
 The CXR also demonstrates pulmonary vascular congestion represented by the increased diameter of the pulmonary vessels and their hazy contours, including pulmonary vessels in the middle and upper lung fields, especially on the right side for this patient.

 The salient differential diagnoses include other conditions manifesting as acute dyspnea (pulmonary embolism, chronic obstructive pulmonary disease exacerbation, or pneumonia), pathology presenting as acute volume overload or edema (eg, renal failure and liver failure), and pump failure resulting from acute myocardial infarction (AMI), acute valve dysfunction, or pericardial disease.

 At initial presentation, the patient’s airway should be evaluated and the need for noninvasive ventilation or endotracheal intubation considered.
 Hypertensive HF responds remarkably well to vasodilation, which may be performed via sublingual nitroglycerin until intravenous (IV) access is obtained.
-IV nitroglycerin is well tolerated and large ...
+IV nitroglycerin is well tolerated and large doses may be required ...